mikulpro/databaze_klicu/known_bugs_and_missing_features.md

 - slow search update

 # Missing Features
-- no control for time format output
-- time picker is 12-hour format only
 - no button for person adding (if not in database)
 - no real database communication, only .csv files
 - no admin interface